 Businesses in Lakewood profit from the absence of a local Business and Occupation (B&O) tax and traffic impact fees, which are imposed by many Washington state cities.
 Businesses pay state minimum wage rates only (except for a traffic mitigation fee that may be assessed in Downtown for more intensive uses).

-• Multi-Family Tax Exemption (MFTE) to encourage high-density urban residential development in selected areas within the City.
-See the map (PNG).
+- Multi-Family Tax Exemption (MFTE) to encourage high-density urban residential development in selected areas within the City.

-• Lakewood has invested over $100 million in capital improvements over the past 20 years.
+- Lakewood has invested over $150 million in capital improvements over the past 25 years.
 The primary focus has been on the City’s major corridors to help improve safety, traffic flow, aesthetics, and multi-modal access.
-As of 2021, $150 million in additional infrastructure is planned, including curbs, sidewalks, and bike lanes to enhance connectivity.
+Sidewalks, curbs, and bike lanes are being added to enhance connectivity. $25 million in park improvements are funded and additional infrastructure will be added annually.

 Available Commercial Properties